enzymApp/meteor-accounts-passwordless/README.md

 You don't have to call this function.
 It's just an utility function to set the username of the logged user, in case you don't want to display the user email.

+#### withEmailValidation : React High Order Component

+Simple optional helper to get the parameters from route, call Meteor.loginWithPasswordless and display component based on status (loading, success, failure).
+For the url-based validation only.

 #### Workflow

 Here is the minimal workflow you have to implement: